 When VSP MCSU troopers are not engaged in assisting troopers assigned to the VSP Bureau of Field Operations with CMV-related investigations or incidents, are not participating in preplanned CMV outreach activities, are not engaged in concentrated enforcement initiatives, or are not participating in special CMV enforcement projects, he/she is expected to patrol his/her assigned duty post in an efficient and effective manner.
 Additionally, while on patrol, each VSP MCSU trooper is expected to conduct CMV roadside inspections and is expected to enforce both federal and state CMV statutes and regulations within their assigned duty post.
+"Update for FY24" All certified motor carrier inspectors have been trained in the proper documentation of the prohibited driver status and all inspections will check for prohibited drivers.
 It is expected that these efforts are to be deployed to the areas which are most in need of such service.
 Motor Carrier Safety Unit troopers alternate between working day and evening shift and are required to work some holidays.
 The overnight hours are typically handled with an on-call-system.